 However, the DSM-5 considers SPCD its own disorder.
 This means that it’s not caused by ASD, ADHD, or any other neurodevelopmental condition.

 Children must have time to sufficiently develop their language skills before SPCD can be detected.
-Therefore, a diagnosis of SPCD shouldn’t be made until they are at least 4 to 5 years old.
+Therefore, a diagnosis of SPCD shouldn’t be made until they are at least

 Because the exact causes of SCPD are unknown, there aren’t any known preventive measures.
 However, early screening is key to start treatments and provide better outcomes in interpersonal relationships, work, and school.